-At SP the unit of resistance, the ohm (Ω), is realised at direct current (dc) and the levels 6.45 kΩ and 12.9 kΩ with traceability to the numerical value of the ratio of Planck's constant and the square of the elementary charge known as the von Klitzing constant R K-90.
+The unit of resistance, the ohm (Ω), is realised at direct current (dc) and the levels 6.45 kΩ and 12.9 kΩ with traceability to the numerical value of the ratio of Planck's constant and the square of the elementary charge known as the von Klitzing constant R K-90.
 The realisation is performed with a "quantized Hall resistance standard" based on the quantized Hall effect.
-The measurement uncertainty is on the order of 0.013 μΩ/Ω for the realisation of the ohm.
+The measurement uncertainty is of the order of 0.013 μΩ/Ω for the realisation of the ohm.

 The realised resistance unit is transferred to groups of 1 Ω, 100 Ω and 10 kΩ primary and secondary standards maintaining the resistance unit.
 Between realisations, the primary and secondary standards are compared regularly to secure the maintenance of the resistance unit.